 #1 Kegco KC FP-CB-06 Glass Carboy (Our Favorite)

-This is a large carboy that can serve your mid-size brewing needs.
+First up is the large Kegco glass carboy that can serve your mid-size brewing needs.
 It has a 6 gallon capacity and is made entirely of glass.
 Glass makes this carboy strong and easy to clean.
 These qualities are incredibly important as you will be moving and cleaning your carboys a lot.

 Glass also does a good job of resisting odors and does a better job of keeping sediment from sticking to the sides than plastic can.
 At 17lbs does make this guy a little heavy but it also means that it will be less prone to punctures and chipping.